23 Good Work Habit Examples to Build a Successful Career

 14. Help Others

-When you help other people, you will actually end up helping yourself as well.
+When you help other people, you will end up helping yourself as well.
 For example, doing regular volunteer work can help you improve your social and relationship skills, especially if you are shy and need to work on your ability to initiate conversations with people.

 15. Commit to Learning